ZManak/nytimes-dynamic-bookstore/README.md

 # nytimes-dynamic-bookstore
-A dynamic frontend bookstore fetched from de NY Times API
+A dynamic frontend bookstore fetched from The New York Times API